state-alchemists/zrb/docs/technical-documentation/task-envs/env.md

 <!--start-doc-->
 ## `Env`

+Env is an interface for a Task to read and use OS Environment Variable.

-Env Represents an environment configuration for a task, encapsulating details such as environment name, OS-specific environment name, default values, and rendering behavior.
+Env encapsulating details such as environment name, OS environment name, default values, and rendering behavior.

 __Attributes:__